-For borrowers with low credit scores who are considering refinancing their mortgages, we recommend Connexus Credit Union.
+For borrowers with low credit scores who are considering refinancing their mortgages, we recommend Credible and Connexus Credit Union.

 By no means just a refinancing company, Connexus is an all-around great credit union with nothing but positive feedback online.
 With a super strong and user intuitive web presence, they’re easily one of the trailblazers for next-generation banking.

 Connexus offers great mortgage rates for anyone, but they do something a little special when it comes to refinancing.
 Any homeowner can go to their website and fill out an online form that details what they currently have.

 After only two business days, a loan officer from Connexus Credit Union then calls to discuss every option available.
 They call this their “No-hassle mortgage comparison.”

 If you’re worried about your credit score, Connexus also considers alternative methods to determine your ability to repay a loan, such as utility bills, rent, monthly cell phone payments, and child support.

 Decent customer support seems to be what companies struggle with the most these days.
 People want 24/7 support, but they don’t want to speak with robots.
 Two companies that have figured out how to meet customer expectations are HomeBridge and Network Capital.

 HomeBridge Financial Services